artm/CastorAndSean/README.md

 ## sean

-Sean is a visualisation of the faces projection in 3-dimensional space of the first three eigenvectors.
+Sean is a visualisation of the faces projection in 3-dimensional space of three random eigenvectors.
+Sean looks for faces in a webcam feed and if found projects them into eigenspace.

 Sean uses cinder (and hence has to be 32-bit) and the 32-bit versions of opencv and boost that come with cinder.
 At the moment sean is mac only